brendanhcullen/bcullen/content/project/uopsych-r-bootcamp/index.md

 ***

 This work is [licensed](https://github.com/uopsych/summeR-bootcamp-2020/blob/master/LICENSE.md) under a Creative Commons Attribution 4.0 International License.
-Please feel free to share and/or adapt and re-use for your own teaching!
+Please feel free to share and/or adapt and re-use any of the [materials](https://github.com/uopsych/summeR-bootcamp-2020) for your own teaching!

+You can read more about the bootcamp in this [blog post](/post/2020-10-19-teaching-an-r-bootcamp-remotely/index.html).